 The first analysis in any case involving adult sexual assault is consent.
 The state will assert that the alleged victim did not consent to the sexual act.
-Facts surrounding the allegations will help your lawyer determine whether or not consent can be proven.
+Facts surrounding the allegations will help your criminal defense lawyer determine whether or not consent can be proven.

 A lack of physical evidence does not preclude the charge from being filed.
 All too often evidence comes down to a simple “He said/She said.”
 The fact that there is no physical evidence to support an accusation of sexual assault does not preclude such a charge from being filed.
 In many cases, the evidence boils down to “he said, she said.”
 It is during this time that an effective trial attorney is your best weapon.

-The situations surrounding sex crime charges are always fraught with emotional complexity.
+The situations surrounding sex offenses and sex crime charges are always fraught with emotional complexity.
 They are not to be taken lightly, as the consequences to a person’s career and educational opportunities last long after the criminal investigation is over.
 A person convicted of sexual assault could face a prison sentence of 2 to 20 years and will be required to register as a sex offender.

 Aggravated Sexual Assault

 The Texas Penal Code, Chapter 22, Section 22.021, goes on to address sexual assault allegations that are what we call “aggravated.”
 There are certain factors that can cause the charge to be enhanced to “aggravated sexual assault.”
 Those factors include some of the following:

 - Victim age

 - Disability of the victim